bigcode69er/favorite-recipe-book/README.md

-# Express Authentication
+# Favorite-Recipe-Book

+A recipe book which uses the Spoonacular API to search for recipes + allow users to add/delete favorite recipes + make/edit/delete reviews</br>
-Express authentication template using Passport + flash messages + custom middleware
+It includes the express authentication template which uses Passport + flash messages + custom middleware

 ## What it includes